 The KLSWA adds chlorine as a disinfectant to the public water supply at each well.
 There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants.
 We also add polyphosphate for the control of corrosion both in the distribution system and in your domestic plumbing.
 Additional treatment is also utilized at the Douglas wells, where we have an Iron Removal Plant (IRP).
-The IRP utilizes a type of treatment that minimizes the naturally occurring iron levels present from the supply wells, and has shown to reduce other contaminants also.
+The IRP utilizes a type of treatment that minimizes the naturally occurring iron levels present from the supply wells, and has shown to reduce to a non-detectable level other contaminants such as Trichloroethylene.